Privacy Policy

 Sacred & Profane (Artist’s signature)

-Mixed technique on plywood cm 92 x 100
+Mixed media on plywood 92 x 100 cm

 Franco Crocco, painter and engraver, born in Rome in 1964, lives and works between Ciampino and Velletri (Rome).
-A son of art (his father Alfredo is a well-known painter), he has been active in the visual arts sector for over 25 years, and has accumulated a considerable wealth of artistic experience that has led him to change his way of living and conceiving art.
+The son of an artist (his father Alfredo is a well-known painter), he has been active in the visual arts for over 25 years, and has built up a remarkable wealth of artistic experience that has led him to change the way he lives and conceives art.

-Graduated from the Istituto d’Arte of Ciampino in 1983 and from the Academy of Fine Arts of Rome in 1988, he was a student of Enzo Brunori and Duilio Rossoni.
-He was the Educational Director of the “San Giuseppe” Paritary Art High School in Grottaferrata (Rome) from 2000 to 2007, where he also taught figure drawing.
+He graduated from the Art Institute of Ciampino in 1983 and from the Academy of Fine Arts in Rome in 1988, and studied under Enzo Brunori and Duilio Rossoni.
+He was Educational Director of the “San Giuseppe” Private Art High School in Grottaferrata (Rome) from 2000 to 2007, where he also taught life drawing.
 He currently teaches Painting Disciplines at the State Art Institute of Rome III and Pomezia (Rome).
-He is also a teacher at the Schools of Arts and Crafts of the Municipality of Rome, where he taught Drawing and Painting at the “Ettore Rolli” School and currently, at the “School of Ornamental Arts”, Engraving Techniques.
+He is also a lecturer at the Schools of Arts and Crafts of the Municipality of Rome, where he taught Drawing and Painting at the “Ettore Rolli” School and currently teaches Engraving Techniques at the “School of Ornamental Arts”.

-After various figurative paths (certainly worth mentioning is the solo exhibition held in 2000 in Marino (Rome), in the halls of Palazzo Colonna, entitled “Homage to Giovanni Segantini”), his research is focused on the formal elaboration of color and the relationships that occur in visual perception through a visual representation that arouses emotion in the observer.
+After various figurative paths (certainly worth recalling the solo exhibition set up in 2000 in Marino (Rome), in the halls of Palazzo Colonna, entitled “Homage to Giovanni Segantini”), his research focuses on the formal elaboration of colour and the relationships that shape visual perception, through a visual representation that awakens emotion in the viewer.

-“In Franco Crocco’s latest production – writes Manlio Della Serra (2008) – the organization of the fields, the balance of voids and protrusions are just some of the elements that regulate the supply of very high expressive difficulties, and everything seems to refer to the personal formalization fixed in many years of study.”
+“In Franco Crocco’s latest production – writes Manlio Della Serra (2008) – the organisation of the fields of colour, the balance of voids and protrusions are only some of the elements that govern the achievement of very high expressive difficulty, and everything seems to refer back to the personal formalisation fixed over long years of study.”

-The engraving work, after an intense figurative period, is currently developing an autonomous path of research and experimentation linked to contemporary themes full of formal suggestion.
+His engraving work, after an intense figurative period, is currently developing an autonomous path of research and experimentation linked to contemporary themes rich in formal suggestion.

-In addition to Brunori, the models of this artistic renewal are the works of Afro and Burri.
+In addition to Brunori, the models for this artistic renewal are the works of Afro and Burri.

-Among the most significant exhibitions of recent years, we recall those at the Galleria Spazio Giacobbe (Milan, 1997), the Galleria Comunale Borghese di Mentana (Rome, 1997), the Galleria Comunale di Casarano (Lecce, 1997), the Roof Garden of the Palazzo delle Esposizioni in Rome (1998), the Galleria L’Agostiniana (1999), at the Sale del Bramante in Rome (2000), at the “L. Montanarini” Center in Genzano (Rome, 2001), the Scuderie Aldobrandini in Frascati (Rome, 2001 and 2004), at the Cloister of San Pietro in Reggio Emilia (2002), the Museo Civico di Arte Contemporanea in Albissola Marina (Savona, 2002), at Palazzo Miceli in S. Vincenzo la Costa (Cosenza, 2003), the Museo Civico di Marino (Rome, 2004), the d’AC – Galleria Comunale d’Arte Contemporanea in Ciampino (Rome, 2005), at the Municipality of Pannarano (BN), the Circolo Artistico di Lido di Jesolo (VE), the Cittadella dei Musei in Cagliari, the Galleria Poliedro in Trieste (2006).
-In 2007, he exhibited his engravings at the municipality of Vigonza (Pd) and Nova Milanese (Mi).
-In February 2007, he organized a retrospective exhibition of his abstract works at the Sale dell’Antica Tipografia of the Abbey of Grottaferrata (Rome), entitled “The Control of the Unexpected”, with a critical essay by Mariano Apa.
+Among the most significant exhibitions of recent years we recall those at Galleria Spazio Giacobbe (Milan, 1997), at the Galleria Comunale Borghese in Mentana (Rome, 1997), at the Galleria Comunale in Casarano (Lecce, 1997), at the Roof Garden of the Palazzo delle Esposizioni in Rome (1998), at Galleria L’Agostiniana (1999), at the Sale del Bramante in Rome (2000), at the “L. Montanarini” Center in Genzano (Rome, 2001), at the Scuderie Aldobrandini in Frascati (Rome, 2001 and 2004), at the Cloister of San Pietro in Reggio Emilia (2002), at the Civic Museum of Contemporary Art in Albissola Marina (Savona, 2002), at Palazzo Miceli in S. Vincenzo la Costa (Cosenza, 2003), the Civic Museum of Marino (Rome, 2004), the d’AC – Municipal Gallery of Contemporary Art in Ciampino (Rome, 2005), at the Municipality of Pannarano (BN), the Circolo Artistico in Lido di Jesolo (VE), the Cittadella dei Musei in Cagliari, the Poliedro Gallery in Trieste (2006).
+In 2007 he exhibited his engravings at the municipalities of Vigonza (Pd) and Nova Milanese (Mi).
+In February 2007 he set up an anthological exhibition of his abstract works at the rooms of the Ancient Printing House of the Abbey of Grottaferrata (Rome), entitled “The control of the unforeseen”, with a critical essay by Mariano Apa.
 He is a member of the National Association of Italian Engravers of Vigonza (Pd).
-In 2008, he exhibited his works at the Galleria L’astrolabio in Rome and at the Museo Civico d’Arte Contemporanea Parisi Valle in Maccagno (Va).
+In 2008 he exhibited his works at Galleria L’atrolabio in Rome and at the Parisi Valle Civic Museum of Contemporary Art in Maccagno (Va).

-He has also exhibited his works in France, in the Czech and Slovak Federative Republic, in Lithuania, Portugal, and Austria.
-He has participated in countless national and international painting and engraving competitions in Italy.
+He has also exhibited his works in France, in the Czech and Slovak Federal Republic, in Lithuania, Portugal and Austria.
+Countless are his participations in national and international painting and engraving competitions in Italy.

 Exhibition update 2008 – 2009: